manimaranm7/logmagic/README.md

 ![logmagic icon](http://i.isolineltd.com/nuget/logmagic.png)

+LogMagic is a field-tested .NET Framework and .NET Core library that helps with logging (including [Structured logging](https://www.thoughtworks.com/radar/techniques/structured-logging)).

+Use it to
+- **Log** diagnostic information like
+  - Traces
+  - Exceptions
+- **Enrich** with built-in contextual information like
+  - Thread Id
+  - Method name
+  - Machine name, etc
+- **Write** to one or more destinations like
+  - Console
+  - File on disk
+  - Azure Application Insights
+  - Azure Functions
+  - Azure Service Fabric
+  - Azure Blob Storage, etc

+To extend functionality, a healthy set of [Writers and Enrichers](#known-writers-and-enrichers) in the form of NuGet packages are maintained along side the core library.
+Hence the core library has been designed and architected to be easily extensible.

 ## Why LogMagic

-Like many other libraries for .NET, LogMagic provides diagnostic logging into files, the console, and *elsewhere*.
-It's probably the easiest framework to setup, has a clean API, extremely extensible.
+It's probably the easiest framework to setup, has a clean API and is extremely extensible.

-LogMagic also supports a relatively new paradigm of *structured logging*.

 ## Index